celinehabashy/celinehabashy/README.md

 # Hi, I'm Celine 👋

-I'm a biomedical sciences grad turned data science master's student at UBC.
+I completed my undergrad in Biomedical Sciences at Queen’s University and I’m now doing a Master’s in Data Science at UBC.
 I’m interested in using data to better understand health, people, and systems — and I'm currently focused on building skills in data wrangling, visualization, and machine learning.

 ## What I’m Working On